Christopher-Schulze/GooglePicz/README.md

 - **Developing without network access** – Set `MOCK_API_CLIENT=1` and `MOCK_KEYRING=1` (and optionally `MOCK_ACCESS_TOKEN`/`MOCK_REFRESH_TOKEN`) to run all tests without hitting Google APIs.
 - **Need more insight into async tasks?** – Set `debug_console = true` in `~/.googlepicz/config` or pass `--debug-console` to print detailed Tokio diagnostics.

+## 📑 Logs and Error Reports

+Runtime logs are written to `~/.googlepicz/googlepicz.log`.
+The UI also stores recent error messages in `~/.googlepicz/ui_errors.log` for easier diagnostics.
+Delete these files if they grow too large.
+To record detailed span timings, build with the `trace-spans` feature for each crate, for example `--features sync/trace-spans,ui/trace-spans`.

 ## 🏗️ Project Structure

 ```